ngjunsiang/laymansguide-src/season13/issue164/issue164.md

 These projects came to be called **Linux distributions**, or **Linux distros** in short.
 Distros maintained **repositories** of software for their specific distribution—the people involved are called **maintainers**.
 Maintainers check new versions of software to ensure that it will work as expected on their distro.
 Another category of software, called **package managers**, were created for users to be able to use these repositories easily: to check for updates, install them, and perform any other required maintenance.

 More and more distros started in the 80s and 90s, as groups of Linux users and developers decided to branch off based on differing principles and philosophies for managing a Linux computer and its software.
-Today, you have distros focused on reliability and stability, distros focused on simplicity, distros focused on user-friendliness, distros focused on scientific computing, distros focused on hackability, …
+Today, you have distros focused on reliability and stability, distros focused on simplicity, distros focused on user-friendliness, distros focused on scientific computing, distros focused on hackability …

 It is important to note that the Linux kernel development team itself does not maintain any distros.
 Any updates to the kernel are for distro maintainers to incorporate into their respective repositories.